5 recommended OTC drugs

 Common mistakes

-• Immediate rinsing (insufficient contact with scalp).
+• Rinsing immediately (without sufficient contact with the scalp).

-• Discontinuous use — dandruff returns.
+• Discontinuous use — the dandruff comes back.

-• Using occlusive conditioners on scalp.
+• Using occlusive conditioners on the scalp.

 • Ignoring aggravating factors (stress, hormonal changes).